jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 > How does the paged segmentation scheme solve the problem of memory management ?

 Resource scarity is once again the underlying problem as it was in the last unit where we studied CPU scheduling.
 When memory is a scarce and limited resource, memory management is the solution to this problem.

-The speed and quantity of memory available is continually increasing, so how can memory be scarce?
-Historically, as memory has increased in speed and quantity, the requirements of programs have increased to use up this increased capacity, and demand even more, necessitating memory management.

-First, we must discuss the 'problem of memory management' in greater depth.

 > How does the 'memory management' problem arise in computing ?

+The memory management problem arises due to the limited size of main memory (RAM) compared to the ever-growing size of programs and data that need to be stored and processed by a computer system.
+This phenomenon is known as 'software bloat' and Wirth's Law: "software manages to outgrow hardware in size and sluggishness."
+This also reflects the 'second system effect' namely, "the tendency of small, elegant, and successful systems to be succeeded by over-engineered, bloated systems, due to inflated expectations and overconfidence," first identified by Fred Brooks in his classic of Software Engineering "The Mythical Man Month" (1975).
-The higher memory is in the so-called 'memory hierarchy', the more scarce it is.

-The **memory hierarchy** refers to a pyramid-like organization of different levels of memory in a computer system, with varying speeds, capacities, and costs.
+The higher memory is in the so-called **'memory hierarchy'**, the more scarce it is.
+The memory hierarchy refers to a pyramid-like organization of different levels of memory in a computer system, with varying speeds, capacities, and costs.
 This ranges from registers and caches at the top of the hierarchy with very fast access times, to main memory (RAM) in the middle with relatively fast acccess time, to secondary storage (flash drives, hard drives) at the bottom with very slow access times.
 The higher-level memory in the hierarchy is faster but smaller and more expensive, while the lower-level memory is slower but larger and cheaper.

-**Memory management** is the problem of how to allocate and manage the scarce memory resources of a computing system to maximize performance.

-The memory management problem arises due to the limited size of main memory (RAM) compared to the ever-growing size of programs and data that need to be stored and processed by a computer system.

-Memory management techniques, such as paging, segmentation, and virtual memory, are used to optimize memory utilization, handle page faults, and provide a virtualized and abstracted view of memory to programs running on a computer system.
+**Memory management** aims to solve the problem of how to allocate and manage the scarce memory resources of a computing system to maximize performance.
+Techniques such as paging, segmentation, and virtual memory are used to optimize memory utilization, handle page faults, and provide a virtualized and abstracted view of memory to programs running on a computer system.

 Efficient memory management is critical for overall system performance and stability, as it directly affects the execution speed and responsiveness of programs and the overall efficiency of the computing system.